roym899/dd2419_detector_baseline/README.md

 For an input resolution of 640x480 the network produces a 20x15x1280 feature tensor.
 This can roughly be interpreted as 1280 features for 20x15 image squares, although features do contain information from neighboring regions and even the whole image.

 The head of our network is a 1x1 convolutional filter with 5 kernels, where the 5 output channels together encode the bounding box information (see below for why we use 5 channels).
-A 1x1 convolutional filter applied to the 20x15x1280 feature tensor will produce a 20x15x5 output tensor (you can imagine that for each 1280 feature vector x we apply a transformation y = Ax + b producing a 5-dimensional output vector y).
+A 1x1 convolutional filter applied to the 20x15x1280 feature tensor will produce a 20x15x5 output tensor (you can imagine that for each 1280 feature vector `x` we apply a transformation `y = Ax + b` producing a 5-dimensional output vector `y`, where `A` and `b` are the weights of the 5 kernels).

 See `Detector.__init__` and `Detector.forward` in `detector.py`.